pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 ## <a id="recurring-scanning-setup"></a>Set up recurring scanning

-To set up recurring scanning, you must create a `recurringimagevulnerabilityscan`.
+To set up recurring scanning, you must create a `RecurringImageVulnerabilityScan`.
 This defines:

 - The interval in which to scan container images in crontab format.
 - How far back (in days) of images created using the supply chain to scan.